 Background: Lomitapide (Juxtapid® in US and Lojuxta® in Europe) is the first developed

-been shown a reduction of the plasma levels of low-density lipoprotein cholesterol (LDL-C)
+shown a reduction of the plasma levels of Low-Density Lipoprotein Cholesterol (LDL-C) by an average

-HoFH.
-Long-term safety data, treatment of pediatric and pregnant HoFH patients and management
+safety data, treatment of pediatric and pregnant HoFH patients and management of severe hypertriglyceridemia